dapona/rpcx-postgres/README.md

 # rpcx-postgres
-postgres registry to support rpcx
+postgres registry to support rpcx with pgx as the driver